 - o In some cases, you will see only an initial question, and a link for "reply."
 In such cases, the instructor has set the forum up so that everyone discusses the same topic, and you cannot add new topics.
 All you can do is to click on "reply."
-But if you see a page like shown above, you can add new topics, or at least provide your own title, and you can follow the instructions below. - o At the top you can see the initial question, given by the instructor.
-Below that, in the left column, under the word "Discussion," you may see a number of topics that have been added by other students, as shown above (sections have been blurred to protect student privacy).

-- o In the center you can see which student (with a picture, if it's available) started the discussion on that topic (also called a "thread"). - In the next column you will see how many responses have been given to the topic. - In the right-most column you can see who made the most recent comment in that topic and when it was. - o If you click on a student's name, you can send a private message to that person.
+But if you see a page like shown above, you can add new topics, or at least provide your own title, and you can follow the instructions below. - At the top you can see the initial question, given by the instructor.
+Below that, in the left column, under the word "Discussion," you may see a number of topics that have been added by other students, as shown above (sections have been blurred to protect student privacy). - o In the center you can see which student (with a picture, if it's available) started the discussion on that topic (also called a "thread"). - You can also see how many replies have been given to the topic. - One column shows who made the most recent comment in that topic and when it was. - o If you click on a student's name, you can send a private message to that person.
 We'll show you how to do that a little later. - For now, we want to start something new, so we will click on the blue rectangle at the top: "Add a new discussion topic."
 After you click, you will see: